Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If there’s only one thing you do in Jasper in winter, make it the Maligne Canyon Icewalk.

 In winter, the narrow canyon carved by Maligne River turns into a winter wonderland of frozen waterfalls, hanging icicles, and slippery paths.
+These are some of the closest waterfalls you can find from Edmonton!

 Walking trails along the canyon, the ones visitors usually walk along in summer, allow them to peer down into the icy world.
 But for the most memorable experience, you can walk right on a portion of the frozen river, called the Maligne Canyon Icewalk.